openforcefield/openff-interchange/docs/design.md

 # Content of an Interchange object

-There are four components of an `Interchange` object:
+An [`Interchange`](openff.interchange.components.interchange.Interchange) object stores all the information known about a system; this includes its chemistry, how that chemistry is represented by a force field, and how the system is organised in 3D space.
+An `Interchange` object has four components:

-1. Topology
+1. **Topology**: Stores chemical information, such as connectivity and formal charges,  independently of force field
-1. Handlers
+2. **Handlers**: Maps the chemical information to force field parameters
-2. Positions
+3. **Positions**: Cartesian co-ordinates of atoms
-3. Box vectors
+4. **Box vectors**: Periodicity information

-None are strictly required; an `Interchange` object can beconstructed containing none of the above components:
+None are strictly required; an `Interchange` object can be constructed containing none of the above components:

 ```pycon